 ‘I need this’ vs. ‘I want this’.

-The first step my clients go through is creating their monthly cash flow statement (e.g. budget).
+The first step to go through is creating their monthly cash flow statement (e.g. budget).

-I do this so they understand where their money goes in order for them to assess whether it’s where they really want it to go.
+This helps you to understand where your money goes in order to assess whether it’s where you really want it to go.

 Not being able to know where to make trade offs to accommodate these events means you don’t have flexibility in your budget.